National Library of Israel: New building

 In 2014, the project for a new home of the Library in Jerusalem was unveiled.
-The 34,000 square meters building, designed by the Basel-based architecture firm Herzog & de Meuron, the full completion was scheduled for 2021, and is currently expected to take place on mid-2023.
+The 45,000 square meters building was designed by the Basel-based architecture firm Herzog & de Meuron.
+The cornerstone laying ceremony took place in 2016.
+The completion date was postponed a number of times and the old library building at Givat Ram continued to be used till September 2023.
+The grand opening events planned for the week of 22 October were cancelled due to the October 7 attacks and the ensuing Gaza war.
+Ad a result, the new building opened its doors to the public on 29 October 2023, with service and capacity being subject to war-related limitations.

 Temporary closure (2020)

-In August, 2020, the National Library announced its immediately forthcoming closure "until further notice" due to the ongoing financial and government crisis.
-The closure lasted for two weeks and the Library subsequently re-opened.
+In August 2020, the National Library announced its immediately forthcoming closure "until further notice" due to the ongoing financial and government crisis (see COVID-19 pandemic in Israel).
+The closure lasted for a number of weeks.
+A small skeleton staff continued coming to work, but most of the employees either worked from home or took partial or full paid leave.
+During this period, the library, mainly the reference, education and culture departments, provided online services.

 Goals and objectives

+Mission

-The library's mission is to secure copies of all material published in Israel, in any language; all publications on the subject of Israel, the Land of Israel, Judaism and the Jewish people, published in any language, in any country in the world; and all material published in Hebrew or any of the languages spoken in the Jewish Diaspora (such as Yiddish and Ladino).
+The library's mission is to secure copies of all material published in Israel, in any language; all publications on the subject of the State of Israel, the Land of Israel, Judaism and the Jewish people, published in any language, in any country in the world; and all material published in Hebrew or any of the languages spoken in the Jewish Diaspora (such as Yiddish and Ladino).

 By law, two copies of all printed matter published in Israel must be deposited in the National Library.
 In 2001, the law was amended to include audio and video recordings, and other non-print media.

+Scanning and online access

-Many manuscripts, including some of the library's unique volumes such the 13th century Worms Mahzor, have been scanned and are available on the library's website.
+Many manuscripts, including some of the library's unique volumes such the thirteenth-century Worms Mahzor, have been scanned and are available on the library's website.

+Books from the Islamic world

 Due to be completed in 2023, the National Library of Israel is digitizing over 2,500 rare manuscripts and books which will be available online for free.
-The works are written in Arabic, Persian, Turkish and Urdu and date from the 9th to 20th Centuries.
+The works are written in Arabic, Persian, Turkish and Urdu and date from the ninth to twentieth centuries.

 Special collections

+Among the library's special collections are the personal papers of hundreds of outstanding Jewish figures, and various collections from institutions and private archives as well as numerous other collections of Hebraica and Judaica.